WW Recipe of the Day: Orange Blackberry Trifle Made Lighter

 - Cover and refrigerate at least 2 hours.

-- When you are ready to serve, scatter the remaing blackberries and orange zest over the top.
+- When you are ready to serve, scatter the remaining blackberries and orange zest over the top.

 The following bloggers are also featuring the cooking of Nigella Lawson today, with lots of wonderful recipes I need to bookmark: